fauxparse/isolation/README.md

 - [ ] Clean the bathroom
 - [ ] Finish my jigsaw

-Didn't really finish yesterday — forgot to do my gratitude stuff etc. So, I'm grateful for my lil bubble.
+Didn't really finish this yesterday — forgot to do my gratitude stuff etc. So, I'm grateful for my lil bubble.
 Spent the evening on House Party and playing Trivial Pursuit, which was fun.

 The weather this morning is real crappy, which wouldn't ordinarily be a problem except my house is SO LOUD when it rains.
 So I made some brunch and now I'm curled up on the couch making plans for the day but it's already 1pm.